Large-Scale Report Generation

 - Try different databases.
 The same data volume can perform differently across database engines.
 Seed the same amount on multiple vendors and compare.

 - Wipe before re-seeding.
-Always wipe the previous seeded data before seeding again to keep your test clean.
+Always run Wipe Invoices before seeding a different volume to keep your test clean.